Bruno: Backpropagation Running Undersampled for Novel device Optimization: Results

-To evaluate the performance of the \ac{felif} neuron and \ac{bruno}, three different networks were constructed.
-The three networks have an input encoding layer, which transforms the analogue sensor values of the Braille letters into spikes.
-They also include a hidden layer of 256 \ac{lif} neurons and an output layer of 27 neurons, representing each of the Braille letters, including the space.
+\paragraph{Braille letter recognition} To evaluate the performance of the \ac{felif} neuron and \ac{bruno} on this dataset, three different networks were constructed.
+The three networks have an input encoding layer that expands the input dimension to 256, a hidden layer of 256 \ac{lif} neurons, which transforms the expanded analogue sensor values of the Braille letters into spikes.
+The output layer consists on 27 neurons, representing each of the Braille letters, including the space.
 The first network uses \ac{felif} neurons in the output layers (Figure \ref{fig:networks_all:a}), while the second uses \ac{lif} neurons (Figure \ref{fig:networks_all:b}).
 Moreover, for spatio-temporal data, \ac{lif} neuron networks may have difficulty learning long temporal dependencies due to the short-term dynamics \cite{9731734}.
 Adding explicit recurrence can improve the performance on spatio-temporal data \cite{quintana2024etlp}.
 For this reason, the third network incorporates recurrent connection weights in the hidden layer (Figure \ref{fig:networks_all:c}).
-A \ac{hpo} was performed to train the three network architectures \ac{snn} with different synaptic quantization values for the \ac{RRAM}.
+A \ac{hpo} was performed to train the three network architectures \ac{snn} with different synaptic quantisation values.
 The final parameters used can be found in Table \ref{tab:optuna_parameters}.

-\paragraph{To \ac{bruno} or not to \ac{bruno}.} The first comparison made was between training a \ac{snn} with and without \ac{bruno}.
-Due to the reduction of the computational graph in the backward pass, the training time of the \ac{snn} is also reduced.
-The tests were performed with the parameters in Table \ref{tab:optuna_parameters} and floating-point precision.
-As a result, Figure \ref{fig:time_analysis} shows the time for training and inference on CPU of a FeLIF network with 64, 128, and 256 neurons, for sequences from 10 to 500\,ms. The training of the network for sequences of 1000\,ms with \ac{bruno} reduces the amount of memory requirements from 5.3\,GB to 15.3\,MB, 0.28\% of the memory consumption of the vanilla method.
-In addition, the vanilla training method led to the occurrence of exploding gradients during training.
-In contrast, \ac{bruno} demonstrated the ability to train the neural network with a final accuracy of $91.34\%\pm0.59$ for full-precision weights.